15 Reasons You Can’t Trust Esther Hicks

 The List of What Esther Hicks Gets Wrong Every Time

-Here’s what, bit by bit, convince me that Esther Hicks is making it all up.
+Here’s what, bit by bit, convinces me that Esther Hicks is making it all up.

 The reasons accumulate as more people look at and expose contradictions.
 Also, as insiders step up and tell about their experiences with the Hicks’s operations.
 The easy life of cruising along in their monster bus isn’t close to the real, 24 X 7 labor of managing Abraham-Hicks.